askimed/nf-test-paper/README.md

 Generated data will be stored in:
 `table1_2_fetchngs/data`

+Details:

+* Clones the **nf-core/fetchngs** GitHub repository (if not already present in `./fetchngs`).
+* Checks out the specific release version **1.12.0** for reproducibility.
+* Runs a full `nf-test test` across all modules with coverage and dependency graph generation
+* Reads a list of experiment configurations from `../modifications.txt`, where each line defines a test name, description, and related files.
+* For each experiment:
+  * Runs `nf-test test` for the specified related tests.
+  * Annotates timing results with the experiment name using `csvtk`.
+  * Saves annotated results as individual CSV files.
+* Merges all experiment results into a single summary file `tests.times.modifications.txt`.

 ### 2. Create plots and tables

 Render the R Markdown file in RStudio or in with this command: